MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-partner-center.md

    > [!IMPORTANT]
    >
    > Prerequisite steps for Creators:
-   > * If you aren't already in the Creators program, join the Creators program.
+   > * If you aren't already in the Creators Program, join the Creators Program.
-   > To join the Creators program, right-click the following link and then click **Open in new window**: [TBD](TBD).
+   > To join the Creators Program, right-click the following link and then click **Open in new window**: [Xbox Live Creators Program](https://www.xbox.com/developers/creators-program).
    > Follow the instructions at that site.

    > Prerequisite steps for ID@Xbox partners: